Kaczmarz method: Algorithm 1: Kaczmarz algorithm

+If the system has a solution, $x_k$ converges to the minimum-norm solution, provided that the iterations start with the zero vector.
+If the rows are iterated in order, and $\lambda_k = 1$, then convergence is exponential.

 There are versions of the method that converge to a regularized weighted least squares solution when applied to a system of inconsistent equations and, at least as far as initial behavior is concerned, at a lesser cost than other iterative methods, such as the conjugate gradient method.